 You then place an order with your supplier for the item.
-The supplier will then ship the item direct to the buyer and bill you at your agreed wholesale price.
+The supplier will then ship the item directly to the buyer and bill you at your agreed wholesale price.

 Well, maybe not so much… There’s always a catch.
 Read on and I’ll try to explain the Pros and Cons as briefly as possible.